-3.4 Proposed policy recommendations to address residual risks
+3.4 Policy recommendations to address residual risks

-The following proposed policy recommendations are intended to address the residual risks associated with leverage within all types of funds that use leverage (both financial and synthetic).
+The following policy recommendations are intended to address the residual risks associated with leverage within all types of funds that use leverage (both financial and synthetic).

-Recommendation 10: IOSCO should develop simple and consistent measure(s) of leverage in funds with due consideration of appropriate netting and hedging assumptions.
-This would enhance authorities' understanding of risks that leverage in funds may create, facilitate more meaningful monitoring of leverage, and help enable direct comparisons across funds and at a global level.
-IOSCO should also consider developing more risk-based measure(s) to complement the initial measure(s) and enhance the monitoring of leverage across funds at a global level.
+Recommendation 10: IOSCO should identify and/or develop consistent measures of leverage in funds to facilitate more meaningful monitoring of leverage for financial stability purposes, and help enable direct comparisons across funds and at a global level.
+IOSCO should also consider identifying and/or developing more risk-based measure(s) to complement the initial measures with a view to enhance authorities' understanding and monitoring of risks that leverage in funds may create.
+In both cases, IOSCO should give consideration to appropriate netting and hedging assumptions and where relevant build on existing measures.

-The development of simple and consistent measure(s) of leverage that can be applied across jurisdictions and different types of funds is of great interest to authorities.
+The identification and/or development of measures of leverage that can be applied across jurisdictions and different types of funds is of great interest to authorities to use in assessing the build-up of leverage within the financial system and its potential impact on financial stability.
+Consistent measures of leverage could be used as indicators to identify those funds whose use of leverage through financing techniques (e.g. borrowing, securities financing transactions, derivatives) should be subject to additional assessment using risk-based measures of leverage.
 In this regard, IOSCO is currently engaged in an initiative to address data gaps related to funds that includes leverage of funds.
-Taking into account the data gaps identified in this initiative, IOSCO should develop simple and consistent measure(s) of leverage by the end of 2018, with due consideration of appropriate netting and hedging assumptions.
-This would enhance understanding of the risks that leverage in funds may create, and facilitate meaningful monitoring of leverage by authorities for financial stability purposes.
-Such simple and consistent measure(s) of leverage would contribute to enabling aggregation as well as direct comparisons across all or most funds and at a global level.
-It may also be helpful if these simple and consistent measure(s) are comparable to those used by other types of financial entities (e.g. banks), taking into account differences in regulatory settings, business models, and activities.
+Taking into account the data gaps identified in this initiative, IOSCO should identify and/or develop consistent measures of leverage by the end of 2018.
+Such measures of leverage would contribute to enabling aggregation as well as direct comparisons across all or most funds and at a global level.
+It may also be helpful if these measures are comparable to those used by other types of financial entities (e.g. banks), taking into account differences in regulatory settings, business models, and activities.

-Since such simple and consistent measure(s) may have limitations in measuring actual risk associated with funds' leverage, IOSCO should also consider developing more risk-based measure(s) to complement the initial measures and enhance the monitoring of leverage across funds and at a global level.
-IOSCO is expected to report its findings on the development of more risk-based measure(s) by the end of 2018.
+Since such measures may have limitations in measuring actual risk associated with funds' leverage and assessing its potential impact on financial stability, IOSCO should also consider identifying and/or developing more risk-based measures to complement the initial measures and enhance the monitoring of leverage across funds and at a global level.
+To capture the potential systemic risks from leverage, IOSCO should consider how to capture risks from interconnectedness between leveraged funds and other parts of the financial system.
+IOSCO is expected to report its findings on more risk-based measures by the end of 2018.
+Consistent measures of leverage, together with more risk-based measures, would enhance understanding of risks that leverage in funds may create and facilitate meaningful monitoring of leverage by authorities for financial stability purposes.

-In developing these measures, IOSCO should refer to the following principles:
+In identifying and/or developing these measures, IOSCO should refer to the following principles: